 In 2004: Raincoast begins 5 years of systematic ocean surveys to document the presence, abundance and distribution of marine birds and mammals to inform the debate and growing pressure on the BC coast for oil development.

 In 2009: Raincoast completed 7 seasons, 14,000 kilometres of survey trackline compiling over 2000 ‘sightings’ of marine mammals and 20,000 ‘sightings’ of marine birds.

-Download published scientific papers to date
+View published scientific papers to date

 Download the popular report What’s at Stake?: the Cost of Oil on BC’s Priceless Coast (PDF)

 In 2010: Enbridge filed their proposal with the NEB.
 The proposal (i.e. Environmental and Socio-economic Assessment or ESA) and its many updates can be downloaded from the NEB’s website.
 The volumes that Raincoast reviewed can be downloaded below.